cloud-gov/product/adr/ADR-0008-passive-dns.md

 ## Technical implementation

 We should send the [resolver query logs to S3](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-query-logs-choosing-target-resource.html).
-In keeping with M-21-31 guidance, we should keep these logs for 30 months, but after 12 months we can send them to a lower-cost, infrequent access storage tier.
+In keeping with M-21-31 guidance, we should keep these logs for 30 months and apply the following lifecycle policies:

-From S3 we should ingest these logs into our platform logs system, which is currently built on the ELK stack.
-We will probably have to write a custom Logstash ingestor to handle ingesting these logs.
-Once the logs are ingested into Elasticsearch, they will be easily searchable in Kibana.
+- 0 - 3 months: S3 standard access
+- 3 - 12 months: S3 Glacier instant retrival
+- 12 - 30 months: S3 Glacier deep archive
+- 30 months: delete